 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
-Since its inception in November 1993, the Company has not generated revenue and has incurred a net loss of \$50,428,184 from inception through January 31, 2009.
-Accordingly, the Company has not generated cash flow from operations and has primarily relied upon private placements of its common stock and proceeds from warrant exercises to fund its operations.
-As of January 31, 2009, the Company has working capital of \$688,262, which may not be sufficient to operate over the next twelve months.
+Since its inception in November 1993, the Company has not generated revenue and has incurred a net loss of \$50,806,969 from inception through April 30, 2009.
+Accordingly, the Company has not generated cash flow from operations and has primarily relied upon private placement of its common stock and proceeds from warrant exercises to fund its operations.
+As of April 30, 2009, the Company has working capital of \$68,621, which may not be sufficient to fund the Company's operations over the next twelve months.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern.
 The financial statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets, or the amounts or classification of liabilities that may result from the possible inability of the Company to continue as a going concern.
 Management's plans with regards to these conditions are described below.

-Management has scaled back its exploration activities and reduced administrative costs to conserve capital while it tries to secure additional sources of capital to fund the Company's operations and continue exploration of the Sierra Mojada Project.
-The Company has scaled back its drilling activities from five drills operating at two shifts per day to three drills operating at one shift per day.
+Management has scaled back its exploration activities and reduced administrative costs to conserve capital while it tries to secure additional sources of capital to fund its operations and continue exploration of the Sierra Mojada Project.
+The Company has scaled back its drilling activities from five drills operating at two shifts per day to two drills operating at one shift per day.
 In addition, the Company's officers and independent directors have agreed to defer a significant portion of their cash compensation until sufficient capital has been raised to continue its operations.
 Effective February 1, 2009, the executive officers and corporate employees entered into salary deferral agreements for 25% to 50% of their compensation while independent directors have agreed to defer 100% of the cash portion of their director's fees.
+In addition, a financial consultant has agreed to defer 50% of his monthly fee.
+As of April 30, 2009, the Company has deferred total salaries, fees, and costs of \$127,134 and this amount is included in deferred salaries and costs on the Company's consolidating balance sheet.